scrabbletank/farhome-rules/monstroustreasure.md

 While wearing this belt your gain +2 proficiency to your Dexterity save.
 If you do not know Elvish, you are able to read and speak it, and add 1 superior die to Charisma skills with elves.

+#### Bewitched Blackcone
+*Wondrous Item*

+These small black pinecones are extremely volitile, exploding into a black miasma when thrown.
+On your turn you may spend 5 AP to throw a blackcone at a point you can see within 10 tiles.
+The blackcone explodes on impact, hitting all creatures in a 3x3 tile area.
+Creatures make a Stamina save against 3 superior dice, taking a wound and a wound die in death damage on hit and being blinded until the end of their next turn on a critical.
+Once used the blackcone is destroyed.

 #### Blueflame Lantern
 *Wondrous Item*